kojiishi/toast-logger-win/README.md

 `ToastLogger` is a [`log`] crate logger that sends logging output to the [Windows Toast Notifications].
-This is handy when you want to present a small amount of text to users from UI-less applications on Windows.
+This is handy when you want to present errors or a small amount of text to users from UI-less applications on Windows.

 The following example shows a toast notification saying "Hello, world".